Erin O'Donnell

 Erin O'Donnell (born Erin McDonald, March 11, 1971 in Severn, Maryland) is an American Contemporary Christian music singer.
 She grew up near Jacksonville, Florida before going to the University of Miami Frost School of Music, where she got her degree in Jazz Performance and where she met her husband, Brad O'Donnell, with whom she began her career (he was her songwriter and bassist) and who is now a Christian music A&R executive.
-They have two daughters, Quinn and Fallon, and a son, Brennan James.
+They have two daughters, and a son.
 They currently live in Nashville, Tennessee.
+O'Donnell is also one of the first recording artists to be signed through the internet.